cozytony/defi-risk-book/src/self-custody-layer.md

 4. What is the potential riks
 5. What are the countermeasures

-After reading this guide, you should understand how your funds can be lost and how to protect yourself from those potential losses.
+After reading this guide, you'll know how to enjoy the benefits of self custody while keeping your stuff safe.

 ## What needs protecting

-The contents of your wallet--cryptocurrencies, tokens, NFTs--need protecting.
+The contents of your crypto wallet--cryptocurrencies, tokens, NFTs--need protecting[^1].

-Note: centralized exchange out of scope for this guide because it's not self custody

 ## What is the potential threat

 Losing or compromising access to your crypto wallet is permanent.
-There's no company or government that can reliably get your assets back.
-This is a critically important difference to checking, savings, and trading accounts in traditional finance.

 There are two types of potential threat: